-Compliance usually means protecting your company’s assets and your professional reputation, but with ITAR, lives may be at stake.
-The International Traffic in Arms Regulations makes manufacturers, exporters, and brokers of defense products and services partly responsible for their nation’s security.
-Companies that fail to secure defense data can find themselves on the hook for millions of dollars in fines, and responsible for putting dangerous information in the hands of our country’s enemies.
+ITAR holds manufacturers, exporters, and brokers of defense products and services partly responsible for their nation’s security.
+Companies that fail to secure ITAR technical data may be inadvertently sharing sensitive information with our country’s enemies—and find themselves on the hook for millions of dollars in fines.

 Why is ITAR Compliance So Important?

-ITAR compliance is meant to keep potentially dangerous products, techniques, and data out of the hands of people who could use them against the United States.
-However, even technologies that aren’t directly regulated by ITAR could threaten American interests and foreign policy.
+ITAR compliance is meant to keep potentially dangerous products, techniques, and data out of the hands of foreign entities who could use them against the U.S. However, even technologies that aren’t directly regulated by ITAR could threaten American interests and foreign policy.

-For this reason, organizations need to enforce a compliance policy that goes beyond ITAR, regulating any assets that could have a military use.
-In particular, they need to adhere to Export Administration Regulations (EAR) in addition to ITAR compliance rules.
+For this reason, organizations need to enforce a compliance program that goes beyond ITAR, regulating any assets that could have a military use.
+In particular, they need to adhere to the Export Administration Regulations (EAR) in addition to ITAR compliance rules.
 EAR regulates a large range of software, including data encryption software.
-As Aulakh points out, both ITAR and EAR “attempt to control the flow of sensitive information from the US to foreign countries.”

 How and Why is Encryption Important to ITAR?